RobertGrubb/melodious-v2/README.md

 # How to add tracks to your playlist:

+There are a few ways to add tracks to your melodious application.
+Look below for more information.

+## Melodious Admin

+To access Melodious Admin from within the melodious application, you must first add your Twitch username to the `ADMIN_ACCOUNTS=""` environment variable in `/backend/api/.env` (Refer to installation above.)

+Once you have done this, run the frontend application, login with your Twitch account, then navigate to "Admin -> Tracks".
+From there, you can add tracks via a YouTube Video, or upload your own MP3.

+## YT Video Command Line

+Run `backend/api/video-to-track.js --videoId="<VIDEO_ID>"` to convert a YouTube video to an MP3 track, and add it to your lowdb melodious database.

+## YT Audio Library

 Run `backend/api/download.js --limit=25 --genre="Dance Electronic"` to download songs from the YouTube Audio Library.
 Both `limit` and `genre` are optional arguments.

 NOTE: `COOKIES` in `backend/api/.env` is required for this script to run.
 (It will throw an error if it's not present.)